VariableVoyager/curly-pancake/README.md

 # curly-pancake
 C programming
-All coder are written in vscode
+All codes are written in vscode